s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 1. Execute `./build.sh` or `./build.bat` from [src/lesson01](https://github.com/s-matyukevich/raspberry-pi-os/tree/master/src/lesson01) in order to build the kernel.
 1. Copy the generated `kernel7.img` file to the `boot` partition of your Raspberry Pi flash card.
 1. Modify the `config.txt` file as described in the previous section.
-1. Connect USB-to-TTL serial cable as described in the [Prerequisites](../Prerequisites.md).
+1. Connect the USB-to-TTL serial cable as described in the [Prerequisites](../Prerequisites.md).
-1. Power on your Raspberry PI (this can be done using the same USB-to-TTL serial cable).
+1. Power on your Raspberry Pi (this can be done using the same USB-to-TTL serial cable).
 1. Open your terminal emulator.
 You should be able to see the `Hello, world!` message there.